Raising of school leaving age in England and Wales: 20th century

-From 1900, the Board of Education wanted all children to remain at school till the age 14 but continued to allow most children to leave school at 13 or sometimes 12-years-old through local by-laws.
+From 1900, the Board of Education wanted all children to remain at school until the age of 14 but continued to allow most children to leave school at 13 or sometimes 12-years-old through local by-laws.
 Many working-class parents did not see education beyond basic literacy and numeracy as relevant to their children's economic futures.
 A focus of concern among educationalists during this period was the idea that young boys leaving school were forsaking apprenticeships in exchange for "dead-end" jobs which were higher paid in the short term but had little opportunity for advancement.
 It was feared that these boys would become unemployable.
+There were also moralist concerns that children were gaining too much independence from adult authority at too young an age.
 School boards were abolished in 1902 and replaced with local education authorities.

 Interwar period

 In 1918 education was made compulsory between the ages of 5 and 14, with some exemptions.
 The year 1918 saw the introduction of the Education Act 1918, which was devised by H. A. L. Fisher and known as the Fisher Act.
-The Act enforced compulsory education from 5–14 years, but also included provision for compulsory part-time education for all 14- to 18-year-olds.
+The act enforced compulsory education from 5–14 years, but also included provision for compulsory part-time education for all 14- to 18-year-olds.
 There were also plans for expansion in tertiary education, by raising the participation age to 18, but cuts in public spending after World War I made this impractical.
-This is the first Act which started the planning of provision for young people to remain in education until the age of 18.
-The 1918 act was not implemented until a further Act of 1921 was passed.
+This is the first act which started the planning of provision for young people to remain in education until the age of 18.
+The 1918 act was not implemented until a further act of 1921 was passed.

 In 1933, the House of Commons debated a bill that proposed raising the leaving age to 15 in order to regulate how many children were moving into employment after leaving school.
 Following the war, the birth rate steadily increased and in 1920 had reached the highest it had ever been in the country's history.
 It then subsequently fell, meaning that in 1933, a considerable number of children were due to leave school, while far fewer were entering school at the early ages.
 Estimates suggested that nearly half a million children could have been available for employment by 1937, up from 55,000 in 1934.
 The proposed bill made a provision for exemptions which would have allowed local education authorities, under appropriate safeguards, to approve employment certificates where suitable work was found, with conditions on hours that could be worked.
 Sir Percy Harris claimed the measure would contribute positively to both education and employment alike without heavy financial burdens being imposed on taxpayers.